Structural Diffing & Sync Engines › Fallback Chain Implementation

 self.memory_budget_bytes = memory_budget_mb * 1024 * 1024

-self.circuit_breakers = {tier: CircuitBreaker() for tier in FallbackTier}
+self.breakers = {tier: CircuitBreaker() for tier in FallbackTier}

-async def _check_memory_budget(self, ctx: SyncContext) -> None:
+def _check_memory_budget(self, ctx: SyncContext) -> None:

 if len(ctx.payload) > self.memory_budget_bytes:

-raise MemoryError(
+raise CapacityError(

 )

-breaker = self.circuit_breakers[tier]
+breaker = self.breakers[ctx.tier]

 if not breaker.can_execute():

-raise CircuitBreakerOpenError(f"Circuit breaker open for tier: {tier.name}")
+raise CircuitBreakerOpenError(f"breaker open for {ctx.tier.name}")

 try: